grimme-lab/qc2-teaching/doc/programming.rst

 in Fortran is indicated by the ``program`` statement, which is not present in the empty file we gave to ``gfortran``.

-.. tip:: Important note about errors
+.. admonition:: Important note about errors
+   :class: tip

    Errors are not necessarily a bad thing, most of the programs you will use in this course will return useful error messages that will help